willfurnass/sheffield_hpc/sharc/software/apps/matlab.rst

 Training
 --------

-* CiCS run an `Introduction to Matlab course <http://rcg.group.shef.ac.uk/courses/matlab/>`_
+* IT Services run an `Introduction to Matlab course <http://rcg.group.shef.ac.uk/courses/matlab/>`_
-* In November 2015, CiCS hosted a masterclass in *Parallel Computing in MATLAB*.
+* In November 2015, IT Services hosted a masterclass in *Parallel Computing in MATLAB*.
 The materials `are available online <http://rcg.group.shef.ac.uk/courses/mathworks-parallelmatlab/>`_

 Installation notes